Writers-Instagram/intern-interview-task/README.md

 -	Italic font
 - A link

-The document needs to have between 200 and 250 words.
+The document needs to be 200-250 words long.

 Hint: Use the **Preview changes** option or YaaS [Content Editor](https://devportal.yaas.io/tools/documentationsdk/index.html#ContentEditor) to check if your Markdown displays correctly.